cockroachdb/docs/v20.2/cockroach-debug-zip.md

 Additionally, you can run the [`debug merge-logs`](cockroach-debug-merge-logs.html) command to merge the collected logs in one file, making it easier to parse them to locate an issue with your cluster.

 {{site.data.alerts.callout_danger}}
 The file produced by `cockroach debug zip` can contain highly [sensitive, identifiable information](debug-and-error-logs.html#redacted-logs), such as usernames, hashed passwords, and possibly your table's data.
-You can use the [`redact-logs`](#redact-sensitive-information-from-the-logs) flag to redact the sensitive data out of log files and crash reports before sharing them with Cockroach Labs.
+You can use the [`--redact-logs`](#redact-sensitive-information-from-the-logs) flag to redact the sensitive data out of log files and crash reports before sharing them with Cockroach Labs.
 {{site.data.alerts.end}}

 ## Details